rethinkdb/docs/2-query-language/asynchronous.md

 ## Distinguishing between data types

-In addition to the simple `on_val` method, you can provide methods that specifically apply to arrays, streams and atoms (sequence elements).
+In addition to the simple `on_val` method, you can provide methods that specifically apply to arrays, streams and atoms.

 ```rb
 class Printer < RethinkDB::Handler